 If our patients are already undergoing psychotherapy, we discuss their progress with their therapists.

 In the case of trauma patients, our cooperation partners Frauke Nees and Jörg Böttcher join us.
 For children and adolescents:Psychotherapist Bibi Zazai.

 Not all therapies can be offered at all of our locations at the moment.
 Contact us for further information

-Frequently asked questions about our Ketamine treatment
+Frequently asked questions about neurofeedback treatment

 For privately insured patients, treatment is usually covered – depending on the contract.
 For patients with statutory german health insurance, the decision is often made on a case-by-case basis.
 If a depression has already been treated several times without success, it is called therapy-resistant depression.
 In this case, the chances are good of the costs being covered or at least a contribution to the costs is approved.